Master of Clinical Exercise Physiology

 Indicative First-Year Fee

-The Indicative First-Year Fee for a Full Fee Paying (FFP) Place is the approximate cost of enrolling in this course for one full-time academic year (this is usually eight units studied over two terms) and should be used as a guide only.
+The Indicative First-Year Fee is the approximate cost of enrolling in this course for one full-time academic year (eight units over two terms) depending on the type of place you are offered, for example, a Commonwealth Supported Place (CSP) or Full Fee Paying (FFP) Place.
+The indicative fee provided should be used as a guide only.
 Your actual fees may vary depending on the units you select to study and your study load.
-Check the Cost per Unit spreadsheet available on our Understanding Course Fees webpage.
+Check the Cost per Unit spreadsheet available on our Understanding Course Fees webpage

 We believe a quality education can be for everyone – regardless of background, location, or life circumstances.
 That's why we offer a variety of scholarships and bursaries that can give you a helping hand with a range of expenses and enhance your employability.